Welcome to Malvern Health Centre

 These Nurses have undergone additional and extensive training to qualify as a Nurse Practitioner, and are qualified to prescribe.

-If you have recently changed your home telephone number, mobile number or address it is VERY IMPORTANT that you let us know.
+If you have recently changed your home telephone number, mobile number, email address or home address it is VERY IMPORTANT that you let us know.
 We sometimes need to contact you to give test results or invite you for routine screening, vaccinations etc. which is not possible if the information we hold is incorrect.

 There is a change of details form available at reception.